zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   2.5 GHz Intel Xeon Platinum 8163 \(Skylake\) processors
 -   Higher computing specifications matching higher network performance
 -   Ideal for:
-    -   Scenarios where a large volume of packets are received and transmitted, such as the re-transmission of telecommunication services
+    -   Scenarios where a large volume of packets are received and transmitted, such as the re-transmission of telecommunication information
     -   Enterprise-level applications of various types and sizes
     -   Medium and small database systems, cache, and search clusters
     -   Data analysis and computing